bahrus/litter-g/README.md

 ```

 As you can see, the "import" attribute should match the constant specified in document.head.
 This will allow you to pick where the imports should come from.

-Note that using this technique, one can easily use other libraries not based on lit-html.
-For example, [https://medium.com/@WebReflection/lit-html-vs-hyperhtml-vs-lighterhtml-c084abfe1285](lighterhtml) ought to work out of the box.
-Support for [htm](https://github.com/developit/htm#example) is planned.

 ## Multivariable Functions